 - Two lecture courses in physics and four lecture courses in chemistry, including inorganic and organic chemistry.

 - Combined scores of 300 on the verbal and quantitative sections of the GRE general section.
-GRE tests must have been taken within the last five years.

 - Formal letter of application written by the applicant, including a personal statement of career interests and objectives.